-About Places to Grow
+Places To Grow Act

-If you’ve ever looked around your city and found yourself wondering where all these condominium buildings under construction came from, you might be interested to know that a lot of it stems from Ontario’s Places to Grow Act legislated in 2005, which was followed closely by the Growth Plan for the Greater Golden Horseshoe in 2006.
+If you’ve ever looked around your city and found yourself wondering where all these condominium buildings under construction came from, you might be interested to know that a lot of it stems from Ontario’s Places to Grow Act, legislated in 2005, which was followed closely by the Growth Plan for the Greater Golden Horseshoe in 2006.

-This act is the Ontario Government’s plan to encourage growth and development in a way that fosters economic prosperity, protects the environment, and helps communities achieve a high quality of life.
-As part of this act, the government has developed regional growth plans that help guide government investments and policies.
+This Act is the Ontario Government’s plan to encourage growth and development in a way that fosters economic prosperity, protects the environment, and helps communities achieve a high quality of life.
+As part of this Act, the government has developed regional growth plans that help guide government investments and policies.

-What does this mean for communities?
+What does Urban Growth Centres mean for communities?

 It means you’re likely to see a lot more vertical growth, which means more condominiums.
 Condominiums will be the most popular and affordable type of new housing built throughout the Greater Toronto Area.
 Not only that, it means you’re going to see a lot more master-planned communities where you can live, work, shop, and play in a vibrant, self-sufficient neighbourhood.
 This makes for healthier communities where residents are encouraged to walk, shop locally, and mingle with their neighbours.
 It also decreases gridlock and traffic congestion.